Tuesday, May 28, 2013

 4. Linda + Valerie - school teachers from New Jersey

 But - amazingly! - Shaft doesn't fuck any of them.
-In fact one night stand affair with the latter two ends up pretty miserable, even humiliating for our main man (see below)
+In fact, the one-night-stand affair with the latter two ends up pretty miserable, even humiliating for our main man (see below)

 Blackouts

-No less than three time.
-Which is amazing considering how tough he is supposed to be and also how short this novel is (130 pages).
-And while the first time is understandable (poisonous dart) and second time tolerable (car crash), the last time is simply unacceptable!
-He picks up two horny housewives in a hotel bar and brings them up to his room and they start drinking champagne.
-True, he is tired (but still horny!), but all this time he's nervious about what to do because he has never in a threesome.
-One of the chicks saves him of this dilemma by jumping on top of him from behind which makes him - well, you've guessed it - loose his conscious one more time.
+No less than three times.
+This is amazing, considering how tough he is supposed to be and also how short this novel is (130 pages).
+And while the first time is understandable (poisonous dart) and the second time tolerable (car crash), the last time is simply unacceptable!
+He picks up two horny housewives in a hotel bar and brings them up to his room, and they start drinking champagne.
+True, he is tired (but still horny!), but all this time, he's nervous about what to do because he has never been in a threesome.
+One of the chicks saves him from this dilemma by jumping on top of him from behind, which makes him - well, you've guessed it - lose his consciousness one more time.

 Title:

-There's no shortage of killers and I guess that carnival part comes from the costume party that takes place at the end.
+There's no shortage of killers, and I guess the carnival part comes from the costume party at the end.

 Cover:

 No surprises here: Shaft & Babes.
-Cool, but it could be better by giving babes some guns.
+Cool, but it could be better to give babes some guns.

 Cool lines: